-EEH partnered with findhelp.org (formerly known as Aunt Bertha), a social care network that connects people with social services in their communities to ensure they receive the care they need to improve their overall health status.
+EEH partnered with findhelp.org (formerly known as Aunt Bertha), a social care network, to connect people with social services in their communities.
+Robust community partnerships allow for ongoing conversation on meeting patient needs for additional resources.
+The work will be ongoing in 2024 to build efficiency and understand impact.